mkdoc/mkast/API.md

 Serialize a commonmark AST to line-delimited JSON.

-When a callback function is given it is added as a listener for the error and finish events on the parser stream.
+When a callback function is given it is added as a listener for the error and finish events on the serializer stream.

 Returns the serializer stream.